Atlas-OS/docs/docs/getting-started/installation.md

 <!-- --8<-- [start:reinstalling] -->
 ## :material-microsoft-windows: Reinstalling Windows

-We **strongly** recommend you back up any valuable data to an external drive or [a cloud service](https://mega.io/) before continuing.
+Before continuing, we **strongly** recommend you back up any valuable data to an external drive or [a cloud service](https://mega.io/).

 === ":material-microsoft: No USB Drive (recommended)"